LegendaryGuard/BFP/docs/bfp_cvars_task.md

 - cg_stfu [0/1]: disable character voices when firing attacks.
 - cg_lowpolysphere [0/1]: force the use of a lower polycount sphere.
 - cg_kitrail [0-99]: set the length of the ki trail.
 0 turns it off.
-- cg_lightauras [0/1]: turn on or off the aura dynamic lights.
 - cg_lightexplosions [0/1]: turn on or off the explosion dynamic lights.
 - cg_chargeupAlert [0/1]: turn on or off the "ready" message when charging attacks.
 - cg_explosionShell [0/1]: turn on or off the explosion shell.